 All the winners and runners-up trough the years of the UEFA Cup.
 The very last UEFA Cup tournament was played in the season 2008-2009.
 After that, the tournament changed setup and was renamed Europa League, continue to Europe League winners and runners-up.

 |1978-1979||Borussia Mönchengladbach||Red Star|

 As the table show, the UEFA Cup started in 1971.
 It was preceded by the Inter-Cities Fairs Cup that existed between 1955 and 1971, but was not originally arranged by UEFA.

-Until the 1996-1997 season was the final played in a two-legged match.
+Including the 1996-1997 season, the final was played in a two-legged match.
 It would when change to a one match final on a neutral ground from 1997-1998 season.

 In the first decade of the UEFA Cup English and West Germany club performed well.
 In the 1980s Swedish teams won quite surprisingly the tournament twice.
 Italy was dominating in the 1990s and Spain in the 2000s.

 The most successful clubs in the tournament's history are Juventus, Internazionale and Liverpool which all won three times.
 Six clubs have won the tournament twice: Borussia Mönchengladbach, Tottenham, Feyernoord, IFK Göteborg, Real Madrid and Parma.
 This is based only on UEFA Cup, Europa League titles excluded.